-The RBC Stockholders did not consider Mediacom's net book value or liquidation value in their evaluation of the fairness of the merger to the unaffliated stockholders of Mediacom because the RBC Stockholders did not believe that Mediacom's net book value or liquidation value were material or relevant to a determination of the substantive fairness of the merger.
+The RBC Stockholders did not consider Mediacom's net book value or liquidation value in their evaluation of the fairness of the merger to the unaffiliated stockholders of Mediacom because the RBC Stockholders did not believe that Mediacom's net book value or liquidation value were material or relevant to a determination of the substantive fairness of the merger.
 The RBC Stockholders did not believe that Mediacom's net book value was material to their conclusion regarding the substantive fairness of the merger because, in their view, net book value is not indicative of Mediacom's market value since it is a purely historical measurement of financial position in accordance with U.S. generally accepted accounting principles ("GAAP") and is not forward-looking or wholly based on fair value.
-The RBC Stockholders did not consider the liquidation value of Mediacom to be a relevant valuation methodology because liquidation was not an acceptable option to the RBC Stockholders of Mediacom's Class A common stock represents the best available indication of Mediacom's going concern valuation and that the merger consideration is fair to Mediacom's unaffiliated stockholders relative to such value.
+The RBC Stockholders did not consider the liquidation value of Mediacom to be a relevant valuation methodology because liquidation was not an acceptable option to the RBC Stockholders, who are the controlling stockholders of Mediacom.
+In addition, the RBC Stockholders believe that the trading price of shares of Mediacom's Class A common stock represents the best available indication of Mediacom's going concern valuation and that the merger consideration is fair to Mediacom's unaffiliated stockholders relative to such value.
 The RBC Stockholders are not aware of any firm offer during the last two years for Mediacom, therefore no comparison to any such firm offer was made.